Omni Calculator logo

 Here, you can set a certain final amount, and the savings-plan calculator will compute the deposit you need to put aside to reach this amount.

-After you set the above parameters, your savings plan will appear immediately in the form of a table.
+After you set the above parameters, your savings plan will appear immediately.
 You can check how much money you need to put aside and how your balance will progress over the given period.

 What is the 52 week money challenge?